 “We didn’t have anyone that had been sitting in that role for 15 years and telling everyone how it is all done.
 We didn’t have any of that baggage or history,” says Hopkins.
 “We were all having to learn ourselves.”

-Hopkins decided to take the initiative on cooperation and reached out to his peers to organise an informal breakfast meeting.
+Hopkins decided to take the initiative on cooperation, organising an informal breakfast meeting with his peers.
 The meetings have now become a fixture for city managers.

 “The breakfast is a way to build the relationship,” says Hopkins.
 “We now have a monthly breakfast that we pretty much stick to and that core group of five agencies has since expanded to eight.
 Behind all the smart city initiatives that I see going on around the world, I personally think that it’s the relationship between the agencies behind the scenes that doesn’t get any attention and that is probably one of our strongest points right now.”